-This project would seek to revive and bring to public attention the diversity of musical practice of Mosul, its surroundings, and of Iraq more generally, most of which originated or are present in the Ninawa governorate.
+This project seeks to revive and bring to public attention the diversity of musical practice of Mosul, its surroundings, and of Iraq more generally, most of which originated or are present in the Nineva governorate.

 This part of Iraq is home to many religious, cultural and ethnic minorities such as Turkmans, Kurds, Chaldeans, Shabak, Catholic Christians and many more.
-Each of these minorities have their specific songs and music forms, and even musical instruments that are associated with them.
+Each of these minorities have their specific songs and music forms, and even musical instruments which they are associated with.
 These diverse musical practices are historically connected but are also different from one another.
 Highlighting and celebrating this richness would contribute to creating social cohesion, as well as to recreating the vitality of the arts scene in Mosul and in Iraq in general.

 Research and mapping of diverse musical practices.